WisconsinAutonomous/CodingChallenges/perception/README.md

 2. Some OpenCV tutorials can be found here: https://docs.opencv.org/4.x/d9/df8/tutorial_root.html
 3. Search and learn about image thresholding and clustering
 4. Document as much as you can.
 We are looking for team members who are good communicators :)
 5. The learning curve can be steep here!
 We don't want you to get stuck!
 Feel free to email sdabbara@wisc.edu if you have high-level questions!
+Please put "[WA]" in the subject or your question may be ignored!